 The following instructions describe how to use Option A, ABLB; Option B, MLB; and Option C, SISI.
-These options are not standard on the FA-10 Hearing Evaluator.

 This manual is not intended as an audiological textbook.
 If you have not been instructed in the proper use and interpretation of ABLB, MLB, and SISI tests, do not use these specialized tests.